 He is an RACGP Examiner and QA Examiner and was Assessment Panel Chair for six years.
-He was a member of the RACGP Expert Committee - Standards for General Practice.
+He was also a member of the RACGP Expert Committee - Standards for General Practice.

-Christine Nixon, APM
+Ms Christine Nixon, APM

 Co-opted Council Member

-She is the Deputy Chancellor at Monash University and Chair of Monash College and the Good Shepherd Microfinance.
+Ms Christine Nixon is the Deputy Chancellor at Monash University and Chair of Monash College and the Good Shepherd Microfinance.

-Christine was the chief commissioner of Victoria Police from 2001-2009, being the first female chief commissioner in any Australian state police service.
+Christine was the Chief Commissioner of Victoria Police from 2001-2009, being the first female chief commissioner in any Australian state police service.